Probate Lawyer in Needham, MA

 - Debt and creditor notice.
 Creditors have one year from the date of death to file claims against the estate.
 Notifying creditors and evaluating which debts will be paid.

 - Tax compliance.
-Seeking the best CPA for estate, your CPA will need to file final personal income tax returns and, critically, file the Massachusetts Estate Tax Return (Form M-706) if the estate's gross value exceeds $2 million.
+Working with a qualified CPA, who will need to file final personal income tax returns and, critically, file the Massachusetts Estate Tax Return (Form M-706) if the estate's gross value exceeds $2 million.

 - Real estate title.
 Clearing title to real estate, which may require obtaining a release of the Massachusetts estate tax lien.